wschreyer/PENTrack/README.md

 ### Boost

 The [Boost C++ libraries](https://www.boost.org/) are a prerequisite for the CGAL library.
-Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator included in Boost 1.47.0 and newer.
+Additionally, the simulation uses a 64bit Mersenne Twister pseudo-random number generator and a Runge-Kutta integrator included in Boost 1.53.0 and newer.

 ### muparser